karimjamali/terraform-aviatrix-aws-ingress/README.md

 ## Usage

 This is a published module on Terraform Registry.
 You only need to  the below code and fill in the information.
 For the home_ip please note that it needs to be IP Address/Mask for instance if your Home Adddress is 1.1.1.1, then the home_ip variable will be 1.1.1.1/32.
+The variable s3_role is the IAM role provided to the PAN FW Ec2 instance to read from S3 for bootstrapping purposes.

 ```terraform
 module "aws-ingress" {